 - 1 Cup White Sugar

-- Cream butter.
-Add sugar and egg.
+- In a mixing bowl, cream the butter.
+Add the sugar and egg.
 Add tomato soup and mix with a hand mixer.

 - Add the rest of the ingredients and mix well.

-- Bake for 35 to 40 minutes or until toothpick comes out clean.
+- Bake for 45 minutes or until a toothpick comes out clean.